robkinyon/dbix-class-sims/README.md

     The list will be ordered by when the duplicate was found, but that ordering will **NOT** be stable across different runs unless the same `seed` is used.

-- allow\_set\_pk\_value

-    If this is false or omitted, then a warning will be emitted if a sims spec sets a value for a column that is:

-    - in a primary key (either alone or with other columns)
-    - NOT NULLL
-    - set to auto\_increment

-    If this is true, then the warning is suppressed.

 ## set\_sim\_type